llobato/docs/docs/other/install-gwms-frontend.md

 GlideinWMS services.
 At this time, these will be proxy files.

 1. the %GREEN%VO Frontend proxy%ENDCOLOR% (used to authenticate with the other GlideinWMS services).
-2. one or more GlideinWMS %RED%pilot proxies%ENDCOLOR% (used/delegated to the factory services and submitted on the GlideinWMS pilot jobs).
+2. one or more GlideinWMS %RED%pilot proxies%ENDCOLOR% (used/delegated to the Factory services and submitted on the GlideinWMS pilot jobs).

 The %GREEN%VO Frontend proxy%ENDCOLOR% and the %RED% pilot proxy%ENDCOLOR% can be the same.
 By default, the VO Frontend will run as user `frontend` (UID is